The Railway Stories: Rev. W. Awdry recordings

-The first known audio adaptation was a 7" (33⅓rpm) EP narrated by the Rev. W. Awdry himself, with "background effects taken from real engines".
+The first known audio adaptation was a 7-inch (33 1/3 rpm) EP narrated by the Rev. W. Awdry himself, with "background effects taken from real engines".

 This record, released in 1957 by Chiltern Records of Princes Risborough, contained two stories - Edward's Day Out and Edward and Gordon - from the first book in the Railway Series: The Three Railway Engines.

 Johnny Morris recordings (Delysé)

 The first widely available recordings were narrated by Johnny Morris and released in the early 1960s by the Delysé Recording Company.
-Each 7" (45rpm) vinyl record contained two stories, taken from the first eleven books of The Railway Series.
+Each 7-inch (45 rpm) vinyl record contained two stories, taken from the first eleven books of The Railway Series.
 The recordings were released in mono.

 The front of the record sleeve showed an original illustration from the story in the original book.
 While on the back, there was a list of the other recordings in "The Railway Engine Series" [sic], together with an introduction from the Rev. W. Awdry:

 My father was a railway enthusiast and brought me up accordingly.
 Our home at Box, Wiltshire, was near the Great Western main line and listening to heavy freights clawing up the grade it was not hard to imagine train engine and banker talking to each other, and for me, steam engines developed personality.

 So when my son caught measles at the age of three I told him these stories to amuse him.
 They were not written down at first, I made them up as I went along.
 But I had to tell them so often, carefully using the same words, that both he and I soon knew them by heart.